edwood-grant/sdl3-vapi/README.md

 That being said, this vapi nonetheless implements these headers such as it can, for portability’s sake within other SDL3-baed projects.

-If you don't want to use GLib and stay in a POSIX interface.
+If you don't want to use GLib and stay in a POSIX, truly multiplatform interface.
 These libraries provide functional compiler independent implementations of many useful functions of the C Standard Library.

 ## Wait, how much of the SDL3 API was implemented?